-- There is exactly one trail to take on the North Rim, that’s North Kaibab trail.
-The total length of the trail is about 14 miles, and elevation change is about 5800 ft.
+- There is precisely one trail to take on the North Rim, that’s North Kaibab trail.
+The total length of the trail is about 14 miles, and the elevation change is about 5800 ft.

 Download a copy of this sheet for your use here.

-I started at 6:45 AM in the morning and it took me about 10 hours 45 minutes to finish the hike.
-This included 4-5 breaks of 5 minutes each along the way.
+I started at 6:45 AM, and it took me about 10 hours and 45 minutes to finish the hike.
+This duration included 4-5 breaks of 5 minutes each along the way.
 Here are some photos of the major checkpoints along the way.
 The first of them is a short tunnel called Supai Tunnel.

-After Supai Tunnel, the next major milestone is Roaring Springs.
-The actual springs are a bit off the route, therefore, I would recommend not going there.
+After the Supai Tunnel, the next major milestone is Roaring Springs.
+The actual springs are a bit off the route.
+Therefore, I would recommend not going there.

-Manzanita Rest area was the first stop where I got potable water and being 5.4 miles away, this is the first major checkpoint on the way.
-And it’s a good time to evaluate how you are doing on time.
+Manzanita Rest area was the first stop where I got potable water, and being 5.4 miles away, this is the first major checkpoint on the way.
+And it’s an excellent time to evaluate how you are doing on time.
 If it has already taken you three hours or more to reach here, I would highly recommend turning back.
 Cottonwood campground is a little over a mile from here.
 From here on, the trail is next to the water stream.

 Bright Angel campground, a much smaller campground, is only 20 minutes away from here.
 Bright Angel campground is 14 miles from the start and is the lowest checkpoint of the hike.
 Here I encountered the board that I am finally crossing over to the South Rim.

-Soon after this, I came across the Silver Bridge on Colorado river, which is used for crossing over to the south side of the canyon.
+Soon after this, I came across the Silver Bridge on Colorado river.
+This bridge is used for crossing over to the south side of the canyon.

-The temperature was climbing up now and I was sweating due to the strong sun.
+The temperature was climbing up now, and I was sweating due to the intense sun.
 That’s when I came across more smarter travelers.

-Next, I saw this really cool cave.
-Being alone, I decide not to take the risk but I am still unable to get this off of my head.
+Next, I saw this cool cave.
+Being alone, I decide not to take the risk, but I am still unable to get this off of my head.

 Eventually, I crawled to the final checkpoint 1.5-mile Resthouse.